McMahonLab/Scripts/MetaPathwaysInstallation.md

 ## Formatting the Databases
-After the databases are installed the must be formatted.
-The easiset way to do this is to invoke Metapathways and look for errors during
+After the databases are installed they must be formatted.
+The easiest way to do this is to call MetaPathways on a single genome, skipping all pipeline execution flags.
+(Instructions for doing so are available in MetaPathwaysProtocol.md.
+Use the parameter file `param_formatDBs.txt`) If the databases are unformatted, MetaPathways will attempt to format them.
-Notes on formatting the databases ...